srinivasadepu/abc-wordcount-test/README.md

 Pre-requisites
-  1) This program is compatible with JDK version 8 so you are required to install JDK 8 or higher to execute this program
+  1) This program is compatible with JDK version 8 so you are required to install JDK 8 or higher version to execute this program

 Steps to Execute(On Windows Machine)
   1) Clone or download the abc-wordcount-test program to a <TEMP> folder on machine where you want to run the program